 - Urban Garden Connection, Lena Hatchett, PhD Funded by Model Community grant from the Cook County Department of Public Health and the Public Health Institute of Metropolitan Chicago.

-BEHP 411 Public Health Ethics
+BEHL 411 Public Health Ethics

-BEHP 418 Advancing Health Equity Practices
+BEHL 418 Advancing Health Equity Practices

 Community-engaged research, racial and economic health disparities, urban agriculture, positive youth development